|Parker Thomas (#24) tries to set up offence for the Huskies.|

 A day later, Erica Mitschke scored twice for the Dinos, while Megan Grenon, Gavrilova and Vafina netted singles.
 Fischer made 13 stops to earn the win in goal.

 Captain Paige Anakaer and Hailey Tyndall picked up singles for the Huskies.
 Hendricks turned away 15-of-20 shots starting in goal for the Huskies.
-Jessica Waltz stopped all 14 shots she faced in a relief appearance.
+Jerrica Waltz stopped all 14 shots she faced in a relief appearance.

 The Dinos vaulted into first in Canada West improving to 11-3-4.
 The Huskies dropped from first to fifth in the tight contested conference with an 11-5-2 mark.